oroinc/documentation/user_guide/reports.rst

 You can access a report in two ways:

 #.
-From any place in the web UI, you can enter a certain by choosing it from
+From any place in the web UI, you can enter a certain report by choosing it from
    the quick menu:

    .. image:: /user_guide/img/reports/quick-menu.png